phongnt570/UETsegmenter/README.md

 ```
 -m <models_path> -i <input_path> [-ie <input_extension>] -o <output_path> [-oe <output_extension>]

-	-m	:	path to the folder of segmenter models (required)
+	-m	:	path to the folder of segmenter model (required)
 	-i	:	path to the input text (file/folder) (required)
 	-ie	:	input extension, only use when input_path is a folder (default: *)
 	-o	:	path to the output text (file/folder) (required)